Kedap/apmpkg/doc/creando_paquetes_en.md

 So to facilitate the creation of a package

 # Frequent questions
-**Do PKGBUILD or .abc files work on any right-handed than archlinux?**
+**Do PKGBUILD or .abc files work on any right-handed than arch Linux?**
 Yes, since a process similar to `makepkg` is carried out, but nevertheless` iiabc` (interpreter for the installation with .abc) does a similar but very different process, like the binaries that are generated are similar to a `pkg. tar.xz` but very different from `adi.tar.gz`

 **I have dependency issues!
-In X distribution the dependencies are installed but in Y not** This is a warning, that is to say that a solution will be found as quickly as possible when launching ApmPKG since there are packages with different names in different repositories, an example is the package `openssh` that in archlinux is called` openssh` but in debian it is call `ssh`.
+In X distribution the dependencies are installed but in Y not** This is a warning, that is to say that a solution will be found as quickly as possible when launching ApmPKG since there are packages with different names in different repositories, an example is the package `openssh` that in arch Linux is called` openssh` but in Debian it is call `ssh`.
 A temporary solution would be to modify the name of the dependencies for each distribution, but we are working to eliminate this problem.
 But with version 1.0.1 the solution was given of being able to ask the user for a package that is not found

 **Is root permissions required?**
 To install packages you need to be root, but nevertheless to create binaries it is not necessary